zmkfirmware/zmk/docs/docs/troubleshooting.md

 ### Split Keyboard Halves Unable to Pair

-Previously, pairing split keyboard halves involved a **BLE Reset** via a combination of held keys that removed all bluetooth profile information from the keyboard.
-Since then, Bluetooth reset for split keyboards can be performed by flashing a settings reset firmware to both halves with one of the following options:
+Split keyboard halves pairing issue can be resolved by flashing a settings reset firmware to both controllers.
+You will first need to acquire the reset UF2 image file with one of the following options:

 #### Option 1: Build Reset UF2 in 'zmk-config'

 Find the `build.yaml` file in your `zmk-config` folder and add an additional settings reset build for the board used by your split keyboard.
 For example assume that we have setup nice!nano v2 for Corne, apppend the following `settings_reset` shield to the `build.yaml` file:

 ```yml
 include: